sandeshvrn/Urban-Noise-Level-Analytics-MySQL-/README.md

 ## 📤 Sample Query Outputs

-All major queries are attached as `.txt` files (Notepad) in the `outputs/` folder.
+All major queries are attached as `.txt` files (Notepad) and Word documents files which has screenshots of the MYSQL workbench output in the `outputs/` folder.
 These are ideal for Showcasing results.
 File name:
 1) Data Exploration Cleaning
 2) Business_insights